Jul 22, 2025

 Why Do Businesses Miss So Many Calls?

-You're away from your desk – Bathroom breaks, lunch, meetings
+You're busy.
+You are assisting other customers and cannot help multiple people simultaneously.ay from your desk – Bathroom breaks, lunch, meetings.

-None of these are your fault.
-They're just part of running a business.
-But each missed call hurts your bottom line.
+These challenges are a normal part of running a business, but each missed call negatively affects your bottom line.

-Bad news: Research shows that 85% of people who can't reach a business won't try again.
-Instead, 75% will call a competitor right away.
+However, research shows that 85% of people who cannot reach a business will not call back.
+Instead, 75% will immediately contact a competitor.

 Real Stories from Real Businesses

-Sarah's Law Firm Sarah runs a small law practice.
-She was missing 4 out of 10 calls because she was often in court or with clients.
+Sarah's Law Firm: Sarah runs a small law practice.
+She missed 4 of 10 calls because she was often in court or with clients.
 Each missed call could have been worth $4,500 in legal fees.
 After getting help with her phone calls, she got 26% more new clients in just three months.

-Mike's Construction Company Mike builds decks and fixes roofs.
+Mike's Construction Company: Mike builds decks and fixes roofs.
 He was losing calls while on job sites – places where it's too loud or dangerous to answer the phone.
-He was missing $15,000 worth of work every month just from unanswered calls.
+He was missing $15,000 in work every month from unanswered calls.

-What if every inbound call to your business was answered by a professional live receptionist?
-Someone who:
+Consider if every inbound call to your business was answered by a professional live receptionist who:

 Knew your business and could answer basic questions